-We have implemented this intuition:
+We have implemented this intuition through the following steps:

-1) the model, from which the matched partial model was obtained, is mapped into the world (section IV-C)

-- the parts of the full model that should be occluded based on information provided by the world are removed from the model (section IV-D) - 3) the remaining model points are checked for matches in the world (section IV-E) - based on this score, the model is rejected or verified (section IV-E)
+- 1. the complete model associated with the detected part is mapped into the world (section 4.3) - 2. the portions of the complete model expected to be occluded based on information provided by the world are removed from the model (section 4.4) - 3. the remaining model points are checked for matches in the world (section 4.5) - 4. based on this score, the classification is rejected or verified (section 4.5)

-Fig 4 shows the detailed workflow and each step is discussed in detail in the following.
+Fig. 4 summaries the workflow as discussed in detail in the following.